-- 1.21.
-The maps in this document, and the information therein, have been derived from a variety of sources. - The data has been used "as is" in good faith.
+- The data has been used "as is" in good faith.
 Efforts were made to transcribe data, including polygon boundaries, accurately onto the maps; however, no representation is made that this is free from errors or omissions. - No line or marking on the maps should be construed as representing or defining ownership or other legal right.